alexbfree/thesis/src/chapter-7.md

 The landscape of opportunity: Four approaches to improving Human Data Relations{#7.4}
 ------------------------------------------------------------------

 In this section, I will present four different 'flavours' of activity, that we can pursue as HDR reformers.
+These are represented diagrammatically as trajectories of change using a model known as _Theories of Change (ToC)_ which is explained in 7.4.1.

-These are represented diagrammatically as trajectories of change through the ToC space [[7.1.3]], and could be supported or pursued in many different ways, which may appeal to different readers: prototyping and creating proofs of concepts; fundraising or investment; design activities; market research, participatory research or usability research; 'early adopter' testing and quality assurance of PDE offerings; promotion, advocacy and journalism of HDR issues; critical audits of provider practices; policy design; political pressure on governments; participation in open data, PDE or MyData communities; or even self-experimentation with HDR tools, rights and capabilities.
+These trajectories for change could be supported or pursued in many different ways, which may appeal to different readers:

+  - prototyping and creating proofs of concepts;
+  - fundraising or investment; design activities;
+  - market research, participatory research or usability research;
+  - 'early adopter' testing and quality assurance of PDE / PDS offerings;
+  - promotion, advocacy and journalism of HDR issues;
+  - critical audits of provider practices;
+  - policy design;
+  - political pressure on governments and regulators;
+  - participation in open data, PDE, civic hacking or MyData communities; or even
+  - individual self-experimentation with HDR tools, rights and capabilities.

+### A Primer on Theories of Change (ToC)

+To provide a structure for cataloguing the insights conveyed by this section, I use a _Theory of Change (ToC)_ framing.
+ToC is a set of methodologies is commonly used by philanthropists, educators and those trying to improve the lives of disadvantaged populations [@brest2010]; the theories can be used in different ways including planning, participatory design and field evaluation of the effectiveness of new initiatives.
+There are many different implementations, but common to most of them is a focus on explicitly mapping out desired outcomes [@taplin2012] with a clear focus on who is acting and whether the change being brought about is a change in action, or a change in thinking [@vanEs2015].
+In this section, ToC theory will be used in a very limited way, not as a methodology but simply to provide a structural frame for proposed changes, as described below.
+Using ToC to perform evaluation of the effectiveness of proposed change approaches in action in society would be well beyond the scope of this thesis.
+Nonetheless, this frame is a useful way to map out the different approaches to changing the world in pursuit of the ideal of better HDR.

+![Figure 29: The Four Dimensions of Change[^17]](./src/figs/fig29-dimensions-of-change.png)

+[^17]: Diagram used here unchanged from _Hivos ToC Guidelines_ [@vanEs2015, 90] under a CC-BY-NC-SA 3.0 license, whose authors state that this diagram was adapted from earlier work by Wilber (1996), Keystone (2008) and Retolaza (2010, 2012).
+[TODO footnotes may need renumbering now]

+Figure 29 illustrates the aspects of ToC thinking that are important when using this frame.
+Specifically, desired changes can be broken down into:

+- _**Internal changes**_: changes in thinking, feeling, reasoning, understanding, attitudes or identity.
+- _**External changes**_: changes in actions, behaviour, interactions, structure, policy, technological capability, processes and the external environment.

+At the same time, desired changes can be broken down into:

+- _**Individual changes**_: changes to individual thought or actions
+- _**Collective changes**_: changes to the thoughts or actions of groups of people together, or to the systems, practices and norms of society at large.

+These two splits produce four dimensions of change, and form four quadrants representing different types of change, which are shown in Figure 29 and described here:

+- _**Individual/Internal (II)**_: This top-left quadrant represents changes to what individuals know and understand, and to how they think, feel and plan to take action.
+- _**Individual/External (IE)**_: This top-right quadrant represents changes to how individuals' relationships with others; acting (or being enabled to act) differently in their daily lives and when interacting within society.
+- _**Collective/Internal (CI)**_: This bottom-left quadrant represents changes in the shared knowledge of groups of people or to the collective identity or values of social groups.
+- _**Collective/External (CE)**_: This bottom-right quadrant represents changes to the structures and procedures within which people operate, including technology, law, societal norms and communications.

+Key to ToC thinking is the idea that making changes in one quadrant can stimulate change in others; for example, collective learning about data attitudes and practices, such as the research conducted in this PhD, (lower left quadrant) could inform the design of new technologies, interfaces or processes (lower right quadrant), which if built could make new structures available to have an impact on improving individual-provider relationships (upper-right quadrant).
+The changes to those relationships could then in turn lead to individuals thinking and feeling differently (upper left quadrant), for example feeling more empowered or having greater awareness of data practices.
+THe diagram at the start of each of the following four subsections illustrate that approach's trajectory of change through the ToC quadrants.

 ### Approach 1 to Improving HDR: Discovery-Driven Activism{#approach-1}